tjd1234/cmpt120fall2022/lectures/lecture18/lecture18notes.md

 So the binary representation of 20 is 10100.

-**Question** Using the same method as the example, calculate the binary representation of 25.
+**Question** Using the same method as in the example, calculate the binary representation of 25.

 Here is a Python function that converts base-10 values to binary (see